Report an Accident, Incident or Hazard

 The reporting of work-related incidents and identification of work-related hazards is critical to achieving a safe workplace: it prompts action to prevent any future accidents and injuries.

-Please do not hesitate to contact the Health, Safety and Environment team for assistance or advice by emailing email@example.com
+Please do not hesitate to contact the Work Health and Safety team for assistance or advice by emailing email@example.com

 Or call us: